 A Japanese candlestick is a visual representation of price movements within a certain trading timeframe.
 In the world of retail trading, candlesticks can provide a clear understanding of market dynamics.
 The beauty of their use is to reflect the concepts of the open, close, high and low prices in a single candlestick figure.
 This makes it much easier for traders to read price patterns instantly.

 Traders use these patterns to decide on the best entry and exit points for their trades, giving them the chance to more accurately manage their risk and potentially increase their returns.
 It’s important to mention at this point that no tool can predict market movements and guarantee success.
-However, Japanese candlesticks, when used with other technical analysis tools and indicators, can significantly improve a trader's ability to capture market trends.
+However, Japanese candlesticks, when used with other technical analysis tools and indicators like Bollinger bands, moving averages, and Fibonacci sequences, can significantly improve a trader's ability to capture market trends.
 Remember, movements are influenced by an intricate web of factors, and patterns that worked in the past might not always work in the future.

 Let’s understand what makes up a Japanese candlestick chart: